 Under which Act are IT law related issues covered?

 Software related issues are covered under IT Act, 2000.

-If the IT law related issue is serious then it should be reported to cyber crime cells so that they can take swift action.
+If the IT law related issue is serious then it should be reported to cyber crime cell so that they can take swift action.

-We try our best to complete your task in the shortest possible time.
+We try our best to complete your task in 2 business days.